taguniversal/digital_blockchain_patents/README.md

 Welcome to the official repository for the **Digital Blockchain** provisional patent portfolio — a revolutionary framework for **offline-capable**, **lightweight**, and **hardware-optimized blockchain technology**.

-This repo contains the full text of three foundational patents covering innovations in:
+This repo contains the full text of foundational patents covering innovations in:

 - ✅ 128-bit monotonic timestamping (no UNIX time required)
 - ✅ Offline transaction synchronization without consensus